annmichellegonzales/annmichellegonzales/README.md

 - 🔭 I’m currently working on ...
 Capstone application ideas
 - 🌱 I’m currently learning ...
 Spring Boot
 - 👯 I’m looking to collaborate on ... anything
-- 🤔 I’m looking for help with ... node.js
+- 🤔 I’m looking for help with ... blockchain development
 - 💬 Ask me about ... yoga and java w/ui
 - 📫 How to reach me: ... ann.michelle.gonzales112@gmail.com
 - 😄 Pronouns: ... she/her